jdsannchao/Causal2Needles/README.md

 ## Output

-After execution, you will obtain the model's accuracy on the following three types of questions:
+After execution, you will obtain the model's accuracy on the following four types of questions:

 * **Causal 1-Needle Questions**
 * **Noncausal 1-Needle Questions**